rmosolgo/graphql-ruby/guides/execution/next.md

 - Add the plugin to your schema with `use GraphQL::Execution::Next`
 - Call `MySchema.execute_next(...)` instead of `MySchema.execute(...)`.
 It takes the same arguments.

-See {% internal_link "compatibility notes", "/execution/migration#compatibility-notes" %} for updating your schema to run queries with the new engine.
+See [compatibility notes](/execution/migration#compatibility-notes) for updating your schema to run queries with the new engine.

 You can also add `..., as_default: true` to use `execute_next` by default.
 In that case, call `execute_legacy` if you need the old runtime.